siemens/efibootguard/docs/TOOLS.md

 bg_setenv -x key=value
 ```

-This will set the variable named `key` to `value` in all environments.
+This will set the variable named `key` to `value` in the current environment.

 If The user wants to delete such a variable, the value after the `=` must be omitted, e.g.